|First Semester||Credits||Second Semester||Credits|

 With its focus on preparing students to negotiate effectively in an increasingly larger global system where negotiators need to accomplish their goals by being able to take into account cultural, religious, and educational differences that shape different business contexts, the PIMN marks its most significant distinction from traditional MBA programs.
 Within and between modern organizations negotiation is a constant.

-Effective negotiation must be premised upon and employ critical thinking.
-Critical thinking fosters organizational success.
+Why should you have a Masters in Business and Negotiation?
 In April 2013 Hart Associates published a study based on a survey of 318 employers having 25 or more employees.
 The research by Hart was conducted on behalf of the Association of American Colleges and Universities and the findings were striking.
 To quote from the study, “Nearly all employers surveyed (95%) say they give hiring preference to college graduates with skills that will enable them to contribute to innovation in the workplace.”
 Additionally, “Nearly all those surveyed (93%) agreed that a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”
 These trends are even more poignant today.
 In light of these findings it is amazing that comparatively few traditional MBA programs have any kind of systematic approach for instilling critical thinking skills in their graduates.